-- Staff working on our conflict early warning networks in Nigeria continue to explore opportunities for the VPs in those countries.
-We are continuing to look for opportunities to engage the companies and civil society on the issue of security and human rights in those countries, given that we will have a presence both through field visits and our early warning network. - Participated in a research, policy, and multistakeholder engagement program led by the German Marshall Fund aimed at increasing the focus on the security nexus within the VPs. - Spoke on a panel at the Inter-Governmental Forum on Mining &
+- Staff working on our conflict early warning networks in Liberia and Nigeria continue to explore opportunities for the VPs in those countries.
+We are continuing to look for opportunities to engage the companies and civil society on the issue of security and human rights in those countries, given that we will have a presence both through field visits and our early warning network. - Met with the leadership of the Global Reporting Initiative to explore possible grounds for cooperation between GRI and the VPs. - Met with representatives from the Prospectors and Developers Association of Canada to encourage greater focus on the VPs among its membership. - Discussions about the VPs were also held with representatives from the USbased International Chiefs of Police. - Participated in high-level meetings with the government of Morocco and included the VPs in the talking points to several ministers and the head of the Conseil national des droits de l'homme (Human Rights Commission).

-Metals in Geneva, Switzerland regarding the VPs and host country engagement.

-- Spoke on a panel at the Atlantic Dialogues in Marrakesh, Morocco on the role of the VPs in security and human rights. - Participated in high-level meetings with the governments of Honduras and Morocco and included the VPs in the talking points to ministers and national human rights commissions. - Worked with World Bank staff throughout the year to ensure that the Voluntary Principles are included in recommendations to countries developing their mineral sector with World Bank support.
+- Worked with World Bank staff throughout the year to ensure that the Voluntary Principles are included in recommendations to countries developing their mineral sector with World Bank support. - Worked with Equitable Origin to ensure that the Voluntary Principles are included in its standards for certification. - Encouraged LITE in Nigeria to join the VPs.
+Also met with representatives of two companies to encourage them to join the VPs.

 Beyond meeting with various interested stakeholders one-on-one, FFP frequently publicizes the VPs in lectures and panel discussions related to issues such as corporations operating in conflict-sensitive areas; conflict and human rights impact assessments; and multisectoral collaboration and partnerships.
 These events typically take the form of university classes, or conferences organized by industry, governments, international organizations, and civil society.
 In many of these cases, the theme of the presentations was the VPs and multisectoral collaboration in general.
-In all cases, the Voluntary Principles were highlighted.
+In all cases, the Voluntary

+Principles were highlighted.
+Conferences included: